Ocean pollution?

 Scrubbing is a process that uses seawater or freshwater to remove sulphur and other contaminants from the exhaust when heavy oil fuel is used - thus reducing emissions released into the air to comply with IMO and ECA regulations.
 The problem is, the wash water from scrubber use can be toxic to marine life, and is often released straight into the marine environment, both on the open ocean and in ports.
 Scrubber wash water discharges contain pollutants such as metals, hydrocarbons and acids.
 The use of scrubbers effectively turns air pollution into ocean pollution.

-How have countries and ports reacted to the use of scrubbers?
+How have other countries reacted to the use of scrubbers?

-Many governments and ports around the world have restricted the use of scrubbers, including California, Norway, China, Saudi Arabia, Portugal, Sweden, Malaysia, Dublin and Seattle.
+Many governments and ports around the world have restricted or banned the use of scrubbers, including California, Norway, China, Saudi Arabia, Portugal, Sweden, Malaysia, Dublin, Seattle.